-It’s always the right time to volunteer and pay it forward.
-And although the main driver is to do something nice for someone in need, do-gooders benefit, too.
-For instance, volunteering eases anxiety and boosts happiness.
-It’s never too soon to share these actions – and reactions – with children, and there is no shortage of chances to make a difference right here in the D.C. metro area.
-Whether you want your family to do something hands-on, such as prepare food for the hungry, or at a slight distance, such as raise money to donate to a local charity, we have 39 ideas to get those acts of kindness rolling.
+It’s never too soon to share the action – and reaction – of volunteering with children, and there is no shortage of chances to make a difference right here in the D.C. metro area.
+Whether you want your family to do something hands-on, such as prep food for the hungry, or at a slight distance, such as raise money to donate to a local charity, we have 39 ideas to get those acts of kindness rolling.